merative/acd-containers/src/pages/configeditor/download_docker.md

   `keytool -importkeystore -srckeystore /usr/lib/jvm/java-1.8.0-openjdk-1.8.0.262.b10-1.el7.x86_64/jre/lib/security/cacerts -destkeystore /tmp/installs/config/truststore/trust.jks -srcstorepass changeit -deststorepass wats0n`

-After running this succesfully, run the `./run-acd-ce.sh -restart` command to restart the containers to pick up the change.
+After running this successfully, run the `./run-acd-ce.sh -restart` command to restart the containers to pick up the change.

 To configure external ACD Hosts for deploying published cartridges from the Configuration Editor, you must provide them in the `acd-ce.properties` file and provide proxy redirects in the `ssl.conf` Apache HTTP configuration file.
 To add ACD target hosts, you can add them to the `acd-ce.properties` file.
 An example of adding an ACD target to an ACD container edition instance is: